oktadev/okta-net-scim-example/README.md

 - Update `Okta` section in `appsettings.json` file
 - `SwaggerClientId` is optional and is needed only when you want to use UI to test endpoints
-    - Create an application in Okta
-        - In Okta admin console, navigate to *Applications > Applications > Create App Integration*
-        - Select *OIDC - OpenID Connect* > *Single-Page Application*
-        - Fill a name, add *https://localhost:7094/swagger/oauth2-redirect.html* to *Sign-in redirect URIs* (test port is the port your dev server is running on)
-        - Assign to appropriate users.
-For simplicity, I selected *Allow everyone in your organization to access* as *Assignments*
-        - Click *Save* button
-        - Note down *Client ID* from the resulting screen

 ## Prepare Database
 - Install ef tools by running `dotnet tool install --global dotnet-ef`